Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 The elements of a W-4 form

-In 2020, the IRS updated the W-4 form to simplify the process for employees and increase the accuracy of tax withheld.¹ Here are the main changes:
+In 2020, the IRS updated the W-4 form to simplify the process for employees and increase the accuracy of tax withheld.¹ Now, there are only five sections instead of seven – and only two sections are required, while the rest are optional.

 How to fill out a W-4 form step-by-step